 According to a large scale research involving over 800 judo players from all levels, 82% percent of the athletes are engaged in regular weight loss practices.
 Most of them lose 2 to 5% of their body weight, 40% is losing between 5 to 10% and some go even further than that and lose more than 10%.
 Losing weight in judo is so common it almost feels like it’s a part of the sport.
 Although many fighters are cutting weight few are doing so under the guidance of a dietitian.
 Ambition and lack of information are the cause of mistakes in the weight cutting process.
 Without knowing athletes are making the weight loss harder for themselves.

 Mistake #1: Sports drink

 A lot of athletes keep drinking sports drinks during their weight cutting days.
 But sports drinks contain a relatively high amount of salt, which retains liquid and therefore sabotages their weight cutting efforts.

 Mistake #2: Fruit and vegetables

-There is a big difference in the method of weight loss over a long period of time and the tactics of weight cutting used during the last couple of days before weigh-in.
+There is a big difference in the method of weight loss over a long period of time and the tactics of weight cutting used during the last couple of days before the weigh-in.
 While eating a lot of fruit and vegetables is a smart way to keep yourself feeling full during a long-term weight loss plan, this is not the right approach for weight cutting periods.
 Fruit and vegetables contain a lot of fiber and stay for a long time in the intestines.
-For judo players who need to lose weight for competition this dead weight is the last thing they want.
+For judo players who need to lose weight for competition, this dead weight is the last thing they want.

 Mistake #3: Omelets for breakfast